AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 [{% img /images/lights_out/IMG_3864.JPG Display Close Up %}](https://www.dropbox.com/sh/jtv7i2y51uckmn1/6SccJowgE1/Full%20Size#f:IMG_3864.JPG)

-There are definitley some improvements I can still make.
+There are definitely some improvements I can still make.
 If I were to build this whole thing again from scratch I would make these changes:

 * Design a circuit board instead of wire wrapping